Authentic Irish Brown Bread Recipe (soda bread)

-According to The Society for the Preservation of Irish Soda Bread, this type of bread wasn’t invented by the Irish but embraced on the Emerald Isle at a time when yeast could be scarce.
+According to The Society for the Preservation of Irish Soda Bread, this bread wasn’t invented by the Irish but became a staple when yeast was scarce.
+Traditionally, the most desirable flour was highly processed, like today’s all-purpose flour.
+However, early recipes also reference “good wheaten meal,” a coarser, more nutritious flour.

 - Salt